New Risk Bounds for 2D Total Variation Denoising: Comparison with existing results, simulation studies and discussions

 The proof of Theorem $2.2$ in~\cite{guntuboyina2017adaptive} was done by bounding the Gaussian widths of certain tangent cones.
-Our proof of Theorem~\ref{thm:adap} also adopts the same strategy and precisely characterizes the tangent cone $T_{K( V^*)(\theta^*)}$ (defined in Section~\ref{sec:gen_theory}) for piecewise constant $\theta^*$ and then bounds its Gaussian width.
-The main idea in~\cite{guntuboyina2017adaptive} was to observe that any unit norm element of the tangent cone is nearly made up of two monotonic pieces in each constant piece of $\theta^*.$ Then the available metric entropy bounds for monotone vectors were used to bound the Gaussian width.
+Our proof of Theorem~\ref{thm:adap} also adopts the same strategy and precisely characterizes the tangent cone $T_{K( V^*)}(\theta^*)$ (defined in~\eqref{eq:deftancone}) for piecewise constant $\theta^*$ and then bounds its Gaussian width.
+The main idea in~\cite{guntuboyina2017adaptive} was to observe that any unit norm element of the tangent cone is nearly made up of two monotonic blocks in each constant block of $\theta^*.$ Then the available metric entropy bounds for monotone vectors were used to bound the Gaussian width.
 A crucial ingredient in this proof is the well-known fact that any univariate function of bounded variation has a canonical representation as a difference of two monotonic functions.
 However, it is not clear at all how to adapt such a strategy to the 2D setting.
 In particular, it is not nearly as natural and convenient to express a matrix of bounded variation as a difference of two bi-monotone matrices.
-Our computation of metric entropy of the tangent cone is therefore essentially \textit{two dimensional} and involves judicious recursive partitioning in both dimensions.
-We believe that our metric entropy computations, especially the proof of Proposition~\ref{prop:gwonebdry}, consist of new techniques and are potentially useful for problems of similar flavor.
+Our computation of Gaussian width of the tangent cone is therefore essentially \textit{two dimensional} and involves judicious recursive partitioning in both dimensions.
+We believe that our Gaussian width computations, especially the proof of Proposition~\ref{prop:gwonebdry}, consist of new techniques and are potentially useful for problems of similar flavor.